YannickDurden/musee/README.md

-##MyMuseum
+#MyMuseum

-  MyMuseum is an application for museums to allow visitors to have an interactive visit .
-Choose a course, a category (adult or child) and let you guide while answering a quiz increase your knowledge
+MyMuseum is an application for museums to allow visitors and have an interactive visit .
+Choose a course, a category (adult or child) and let you guide.
+When you click on an point on the map (an art), you will have some informations about the art and a quiz to increase your knowledges.

    ## Getting Started

-   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you an operational version of the project and running on your local machine for development and testing purposes.
+Let see deployment for notes on how to deploy the project on a live system.

    ### Prerequisites